 Children are impulsively drawn to construction sites and often do not understand the dangers involved.
-Under the "attractive nuisance" legal doctrine, the contractor and the Department must reasonably protect trespassing children from hazards at the project site.
-Temporary fencing is an effective method of keeping children away from these attractive nuisances.
-In addition, the contractor should take other precautions such as but not limited to removing ladders, blocking openings, locking equipment, etc. in order to make the site reasonably child and teenager proof.
+Under the "attractive nuisance" legal doctrine, the Contractor and the Department must reasonably protect trespassing children from hazards at the project site.
+Temporary fencing is an effective method of keeping children away from attractive nuisances.
+In addition, the Contractor should take other precautions (i.e., removing ladders, blocking openings, locking equipment, etc.) to make the site reasonably child- and teenager-proof.